 - Professional sharpening.
 If you just can’t find the time or don’t want to purchase anything, there are several retailers who are glad to do the sharpening for you for free.
 In central Arkansas, two I know of are Kreb’s and Williams Sonoma.
 But, of course, this is just a way to get you in the store so you’ll be tempted to buy more stuff, so it might be best to invest in one of the above!

-More another time on choosing a decent knife to begin with, and why that crappy santoku probably won’t hold the new sharp edge very long.
+More another time on choosing a decent knife to begin with (in the meantime, you could always look at Bench Rest Gallery to see what types of knives should absolutely be in your kitchen), and why that crappy santoku probably won’t hold the new sharp edge very long.

 How often do you sharpen your knives?
 Or have you ever done it at all?